 It’s a battery-powered chainsaw that can take on huge jobs because it’s engineered for any skill level.
 Besides, it is one of the cheapest pieces of equipment with advanced features, making cutting tasks easier with better results.

 This Remington chainsaw has quickstart technology that equips it with an easy start and automatic chain oiler for precise lubrication.
-You can enjoy working with this Remington battery chainsaw due to its 5-point anti-vibration, making it easier to handle.
+Not to forget, its 5-point anti-vibration system – it’s almost like the chainsaw knows how to give your arms a break!

 16-inch Chainsaws Buyer's Guide